-Have you ever heard of a soy sauce or sake flavored Kit Kat?
-Learn everything there is to know about the dozens of Kit Kat flavors that can be found exclusively in Japan.
+Have you ever heard of a soy sauce or sake-flavored Kit Kat?
+Learn everything there is to know about the dozens of Kit Kat flavors found exclusively in Japan.

 Who doesn’t love the satisfying crunch of a Kit Kat bar?
 With just the right amount of milk chocolate and the light, crispy wafer on the inside, Kit Kat candy bars have become somewhat of a phenomenon virtually everywhere.